-Jeff Haanen, Denver Institute's executive director, and Chris Horst, a board member and VP of development for HOPE International, are the writers behind "The Work of Our Hands," a new column at ChristianityToday.com.
+Jeff Haanen, Denver Institute's past executive director, and Chris Horst, a board member and VP of development for HOPE International, are the writers behind "The Work of Our Hands," a new column at ChristianityToday.com.

 The editors describe the column this way: "The series will spotlight Christians bringing truth, goodness, and beauty to their workplaces and sectors of influence.
 We believe Christianity has something positive to contribute to every realm of human activity, from electrical lighting to legal justice to lattes."